 Jasmine Water BB Cream (it also comes with a lot of skin benefiting properties)

 Missha Perfect Cover BB Cream (Has the most coverage out of all of these)

 Holika Holika Aqua Petit Jelly BB Cream (lightest coverage, but most watery)

 - I have also heard that the Lioele Water Drop BB Cream is very nice and moisturizing, however I have never tried it (but there is also a review up top)

-I hope this helps!posted about 1 year ago
+I hope this helps!posted over 1 year ago

 Try using this stuff at night: